tiroh/ports-doc/why-ports.rst

 Advantages
 ==========

-* Ports helps you achieving better maintainability by replacing interface-based dependency injection with data-type-based dependency injection.
+* Ports helps you achieve better maintainability by replacing interface-based dependency injection by data-type-based dependency injection.
 This way, it is much easier for you to keep components decoupled.
 * Ports manages asynchronicity and parallelism automatically.
-Business code can be kept cleen of any manual synchronization and threading directives.
+Business code can be kept clean of any manual synchronization and threading directives.
 * Ports makes implementing *variants* of your product a little bit less of a pain.
   (Variant management is always a pain, but the way Ports works provides a certain kind of analgesic.)